djfanatix/com.solaredge/README.md

 https://www.solaredge.com/sites/default/files/sunspec-implementation-technical-note.pdf

 ## Inverters with SetApp
-// I didn't test this myself, as I don't have this kind of inverter.
-Enable wifi direct on the inverter.
+// I didn't test this myself, as I don't have this kind of inverter.// Enable wifi direct on the inverter.
 Connect to the inverter access point like you would for a normal wifi network.
 The wifi password is published at the right side of the inverter.
 Then open up a browser and go to http://172.16.0.1 .
 From this webpage you can enable modbus TCP without setApp or installer account.

 ## Inverters with display (without SetApp)